pseudolanguagecompiler/FlashHorizonTheory/README.md

 # Flash Horizon Theory

-**Flash Horizon Theory** is a speculative physical framework proposing that **consciousness** may arise from a mechanism analogous to **Hawking radiation**, based on the **GRW (Ghirardi–Rimini–Weber)** collapse ontology.
+**Flash Horizon Theory** is a speculative physical framework proposing that **consciousness** may arise from a mechanism analogous to **Hawking radiation** where the brain doesn't generate consciousness in a traditional sense but emits it spontaneously, based on the **GRW (Ghirardi–Rimini–Weber)** collapse ontology I derive the Observer field equation and make testable predictions.

+How I drive this observer equation:

-It interprets the brain as a kind of *dynamical horizon* where quantum collapse events (“flashes”) generate entropy, connecting information, curvature, and classical definiteness.
+I interpret the brain as a kind of *dynamical horizon* where quantum collapse events (“flashes”) generate entropy, connecting information, curvature, and classical definiteness.
+GRW uses nucleons as a base unit.

-Though highly speculative, the theory predicts testable GRW signatures:
+Though highly speculative, the theory predicts testable GRW signatures (basically that radiating consciousness produces measurable, specific entropy at a predicted rate called the flash rate)

 "Configuration space Schrödinger evolution fails for brain (τ=10^{-39}s decoherence).
 GRW flash theory fixes via spontaneous localization Λ=Nλ=10^{11}Hz.